 Introduction to Entity-Relationship Model

-Entity-Relationship Model is the diagrammatical representation of database structure which is called an ER diagram.
-The ER diagram is considered a blueprint of database which has mainly two components i.e. relationship set and entity set.
-The ER diagram is used to represent the relationship exist among the entity set.
+Entity-Relationship Model is the diagrammatical representation of a database structure which is called an ER diagram.
+The ER diagram is considered a blueprint of a database which has mainly two components i.e. relationship set and entity set.
+The ER diagram is used to represent the relationship exists among the entity set.
 The entity set is considered as a group of entities of similar type which contains attributes.
-According to the database system management system the entity is considered as table and attributes are columns of a table.
+According to the database system management system the entity is considered as a table and attributes are columns of a table.
 So the ER diagram shows the relationship among tables in the database.
 The entity is considered a real-world object which is stored physically in the database.
 The entities have attributes that help to uniquely identify the entity.
 The entity set can be considered as a collection of similar types of entities.

-Why we use the Entity diagram?
+Why do we use the Entity diagram?

 The entity diagram is used to represent the database in the diagram form.
 It helps to properly understand the database.
 All the necessary details of the database can be represented in the form of the ER diagram.
 The entities represent all the tables of the database, attributes are the columns of tables and the relationship represented the association among the tables of a database.